GilsonLabUCSD/Sensitivity-Analysis/README.md

 ## Convergence ##

 It is worth noting that the derivatives may not coverge for protein-ligand systems.
-We encourage you to write your own scripts to pull values from radDerivatives.dat and epsDerivatives.dat, and compute the uncertainties.
+We encourage you to write your own scripts to pull values from radDerivatives.dat and epsDerivatives.dat to compute the uncertainties.